Test for Essential Academic Skills (TEAS)

 The date I want to test is full.
 Do you accept walk-ins?
 We do not accept walk-ins.
 You must register in advance, usually, a minimum of 48 hours before the exam.
 We have a limited number of seats available for each exam.

 Are there any requirements to take the test at NCC?
 A valid government issued photo ID such as a driver's license, state-issued ID or passport are required to test.
-Only NCC students and NCC Nursing Program applicants can register to take the exam at NCC.
-If you register and are not a student at the college you may forfeit your registration fee.
 Bring your confirmation along with your ATI username and password to the exam.

 What does the exam test you on?
 The TEAS test is designed to assess knowledge and skills in four areas: math, reading, English and science.
 The reading subtest consists of items that include paragraph comprehension, passage comprehension and inferences/conclusions.
 The math subtest includes whole numbers, metric conversion, fractions, decimals, algebraic equations, percentages and ratio/proportion.
 The science subtest includes science reasoning, science knowledge, biology, chemistry, anatomy, physiology, basic physical principles and general science.
 The English and language subtest includes items covering punctuation, grammar, sentence structure, contextual words and spelling.